cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 #### Invariant

-A constant invariant is maintained after trades which takes into consider token weights and balance.
-The value function V is defined as:
+A constant invariant is maintained after trades which takes into consideration token weights and balance.
+The value function $V$ is defined as:

 $$V = {&Pi;_tB_t^{W_t}}$$